StackVista/stackstate-docs/setup/agent/kubernetes.md

 ### Install

-The StackState Agent, Cluster Agent and kube-state-metrics can be installed together using the StackState Agent Helm Chart:
+The StackState Agent, Cluster Agent, Checks Agent and kube-state-metrics can be installed together using the StackState Agent Helm Chart:

 * [Online install](#online-install) - charts are retrieved from the default StackState chart repository (https://helm.stackstate.io), images are retrieved from the default StackState image registry (quay.io).
 * [Air gapped install](#air-gapped-install) - images are retrieved from a local system or registry.